 — Hrishikesh Kamath, Delhi Public School, Bangalore South, India

-I will always recognize my 8th grade class NASA Space Settlement Design project as the beginning of my passion for physics.
+I will always recognize my 8th grade class NASA Space Settlement Contest project as the beginning of my passion for physics.
 As I wrote reports on harnessing antimatter and nuclear energy in a Mars-orbiting settlement, I delved headfirst into subjects such as particle colliders and nuclear chain reactions.
 As I researched structural materials, I encountered a world of intriguing papers detailing self-healing smart materials, carbon nanotubes, and insulating aerogels.
 Long after I finished my work for my class’ NASA project submission, I continued to explore physics and learn more about my interests.
 I am preparing for a future in the field of physics, inspired by this competition!

 — Nisarga Paul, Cortland Jr. Sr. High School, New York